Tim-VD-K/Tim-VD-K/README.md

 - 👋 Hi, I’m @Tim-VD-K
 - 👀 I’m interested in Gaming, Programing
 - 🌱 I’m currently learning PHP
-- 💞️ I’m looking to collaborate on dik
+- 💞️ I’m looking to collaborate on idk
 - 📫 How to reach me: Tim@bluemammoht.nl

 <!---